MalekJam/gRPC_HelloWorld/Python/README.md

 ## Project Description

 This project demonstrates how to use **gRPC** for communication between client and server using **Python**.
-It uses **Protocol Buffers** to define a simple service in the `helloworld.proto` file, which is then used to generate Python stubs for both the client and server.
+It uses **Protocol Buffers** to define a simple service in the `hello_world.proto` file, which is then used to generate Python stubs for both the client and server.

 ## Features